Obama Finally Gave the Speech Democrats Were Waiting For

 Barack Obama issued a dire warning during his Wednesday night Democratic National Convention speech, and Kamala Harris formally introduced herself as Joe Biden’s running mate.
 I spoke with political correspondent Gabriel Debenedetti about their remarks as well as the evening’s focus on women.

 Ben: Last night, after another whirlwind of speakers including Elizabeth Warren, Nancy Pelosi, and Hillary Clinton, Barack Obama delivered the harshest criticism he has yet leveled at President Trump.
-His address, live from the Museum of the American Revolution in Philadelphia, was laced not only with Obama’s version of anger — “Donald Trump hasn’t grown into the job because he can’t,” he said — but also a certain level of fear, as our colleague Jonathan Chait noted.
+His address, live from the Museum of the American Revolution in Philadelphia, was laced not only with Obama’s version of anger — “Donald Trump hasn’t grown into the job, because he can’t,” he said — but also a certain level of fear, as our colleague Jonathan Chait noted.
 There was no mistaking what he thinks is on the line in November.
 Is this the speech Dems were hoping to get out of the former president?

 Gabriel: Yeah, this is a speech that a lot of Democrats have been hoping Obama would give for about 3 3/4 years now.
 He’s always been very careful about timing it, though, and clearly calculated that this was likely to be his moment of biggest impact.
 It’s hard to argue with that: It’s not exactly like there’s a “campaign trail” for him to hit for Biden these days.
 But it was a speech that didn’t just go after Trump — if you reread it, you’ll see the actual Trump excoriations were fairly brief compared to the broader point about the stakes of the election, mixed in with some Biden praise — which a lot of liberals wanted but Obama always resisted.

 His big fear was always that his emergence would be portrayed and perhaps dismissed as a back-and-forth with Trump — who, accordingly, live-tweeted the speech in manic all-caps last night.
-But now was the time, he thought.
+But now was the time, Obama thought.
 And it was extraordinary in the sense that we have never, in modern history, seen a president talk about his successor like this.
 They don’t always like the person who replaces them, of course.
 Truman and Eisenhower were famous for this.
 Teddy Roosevelt ran against his successor, Taft!
 But that was 108 years ago, and since then we haven’t seen a former president make a case like this — that the current officeholder is simply not up to the job that he’s held for nearly a full term.

 Ben: If Trump loses, I expect we may see a repeat of that dynamic in a few months, magnanimity not being one of his virtues.
 Anyway, does last night signal the beginning of more of these kinds of appearances for Obama?
 As you said, he has been very careful about when to pop up and speak out.
 But now we’re hitting the stretch run of this thing.